On the non-abelian Hodge locus I: Introduction

 \subsection{Acknowledgements}

-The first author thanks P. Smillie for suggesting a proof of Proposition \ref{key-lemma}, R. Krishnamoorthy for many helpful discussions, and B. Bakker and D. Litt for their insights.
+The first author thanks P. Smillie for suggesting a proof of Proposition \ref{key-lemma}, R. Krishnamoorthy for many helpful discussions, and B. Bakker, B. Klingler, and D. Litt for their insights.
 The second author thanks A. Landesman for bringing this question to his attention and for useful conversations, and D. Maulik, Y.-T. Siu, and N. Tholozan for useful conversations.
+We thank also the anonymous referee for helpful comments and suggestions.

+The first author was supported by NSF grant DMS-2201221.
+The second author was supported by NSF grant DMS-2302388.